ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 #### Configure Fastly on Platform.sh

-If you use Platform.sh, it is recommended to configure all environment variables through [Platform.sh variables](https://docs.platform.sh/guides/ibexa/fastly.html).
+If you use Platform.sh, it's recommended to configure all environment variables through [Platform.sh variables](https://docs.platform.sh/guides/ibexa/fastly.html).
 In [[= product_name =]], Varnish is enabled by default.
 To use Fastly, first you must [disable Varnish](https://docs.platform.sh/guides/ibexa/fastly.html#remove-varnish-configuration)